 Research shows that young people who take their own lives are more likely to have previously self-harmed.
-But self-harm can be a coping mechanism, rather than an expression of suicidal feelings – and some young people will self-harm without experiencing suicidal thoughts.
+But self-harm can be a coping mechanism, rather than an expression of suicidal feelings.
+Some young people will self-harm without experiencing suicidal thoughts.

 For more information and advice about self-harm, have a look at our guide.

-If you’re concerned, ask your child directly whether they are thinking about suicide, using the word ‘suicide’ yourself.
-This lets them know that it’s okay to talk about it, that you want them to tell you, and that you are someone they can talk to.
+If you’re concerned that your child may be having thoughts of suicide, ask them directly whether they are thinking about suicide, using clear wording such as 'suicide’, ‘ending your life’ or ‘taking your own life’.
+Avoid ambiguous language such as ‘dark thoughts’ or ‘thoughts of harming yourself’.
+Being direct lets your child know that it’s okay to talk about it, that you want them to tell you, and that you are someone they can talk to.

 What can I do if my child doesn't want to talk to me?

 Some young people will find it difficult to talk.
 As a parent, this can be incredibly challenging.
 When you’re desperate to help your child but they don’t want to talk, it can leave you feeling powerless and frustrated.
 It can also increase the strain on you, making you feel that you need to constantly monitor their level of risk.